 The Scow has now been adopted as an approved class at Papercourt, has its handicap number and is ready for racing.

-The class has been established and isĀ now included in the race schedules at Papercourt.
+The class has been established for several years and is included in the race schedules at Papercourt.

 The 11-foot Scow with a lug rig was originally designed in the late 19th century as a tender, but was subsequently developed as a stable dinghy and is keenly raced in its many formats.

 For Papercourt it will be a natural progression for ageing Solo sailors but it can also sport a jib and would be ideal as a parent/child starter boat.

 It is hoped to have a dedicated mid-week session at Papercourt.

 Please contact me if you have any interest in joining the fleet.